Business Organizations: An Overview

 Background

-Over the past century, numerous states have changed their laws to create new business structures and modify old structures in an effort to encourage businesses to locate within their borders.
-Delaware, for example, has fashioned its statutes to create an almost ideal environment for businesses.
-As states strive to entice business organizations, laws affecting businesses, including those related to taxes and liability as well as the composition of the business itself, are changing rapidly.
+Over the past century, numerous states have changed their laws to create new business structures and modify old structures to encourage businesses to locate within their borders.
+Delaware, for example, has fashioned its statutes to create an ideal environment for businesses to be domiciled.
+As states strive to entice business organizations, laws affecting businesses, including those related to taxes, owner and investor liability, and the composition of the business, are rapidly changing.

 Business organization laws govern almost every type of business, including agricultural businesses.
 For this reason, it is important to know the consequences, both positive and negative, of creating a business entity.
-The creation of a formal business entity can trigger consequences like liability issues, tax implications, payment limitation issues, corporate farming statutes, bankruptcy, and more.
+The creation of a formal business entity can trigger liability issues, tax implications, payment limitations, corporate farming statutes, bankruptcy, and more.
 The specific consequences are primarily determined by the type of business organization selected.
-The most common business structures are a sole proprietorship, general partnership, limited liability partnership, limited liability company, or a corporation (whether C or S).
+The most common business structures are a sole proprietorship, general partnership, limited liability partnership, limited liability company, or a corporation (whether a C-corporation or S-corporation).

 Important Issues